 Your browser does not support HTML5 audio.
 If you'd like to listen to the file, use the download link below.
-Download the .mp3 (right-click and 'save link as')

 Julie shared many pertinent elements that are involved in creating and managing a good online discussion for a course, as well as some challenges that she faced and strategies for how she modified her approach in light of these challenges.
 Jonathan, David, Theresa, and Chad share their reactions to the discussion with Julie and their related thoughts on online discussions: